azhirnov/glsl_trace/README.md

 ## How to use
 **Setup:**</br>
  * (__OpenGL__) Create shader and shader program for reqular rendering.
- * Use [glslang](https://github.com/KhronosGroup/glslang) to parse GLSL or HLSL source code
+ * Use [glslang](https://github.com/KhronosGroup/glslang) to parse GLSL or HLSL source code and build AST
  * (__Vulkan__) Convert glslang AST to SPIRV and create pipeline for reqular rendering.
  * Create `ShaderTrace` object to store debug information
  * Get glslang AST `TProgram::getIntermediate(EShLanguage stage)`